-The stark, beautiful song attached below played over the closing credits of Good Will Hunting and was so utterly perfect for the moment.
-It’s like it couldn’t possibly have been anything else, and in retrospect it seems as memorable a scene as any part of the actual movie (and I love the movie).
+This stark, beautiful song played over the closing credits of Damon and Affleck’s groundbreaking debut film, Good Will Hunting, and was so utterly perfect for the moment; it’s like it couldn’t possibly have been anything else.
+In retrospect, it seems as memorable a scene as any part of the actual movie.

 In recognition of the date, YAHOO! today ran the following story.

 A fond farewell: Remembering Elliott Smith, 15 years after his tragic and mysterious death

 The year was 1998.
 The 70th Academy Awards took place at the Shrine Auditorium in Los Angeles, and as Madonna approached the podium to present the Oscar for Best Original Song, it seemed a given that Celine Dion’s Titanic megahit, “My Heart Will Go On,” would take the prize.
 And of course, it did.
 But another, very un-Celine-like artist made a major impression that evening, performing his own nominated underdog ballad, “Miss Misery.”